bolstad/matomo-dev-dockercompose/README.md

 ### Default .env Configuration

-The repository includes a `.env` file with the following configurable values:
+The repository includes a `.env.example` file with the following configurable values (copy to `.env` for use):

 ```bash
 # Port Configuration